shekhargulati/52-technologies-in-2016/16-newspaper/README.md

 2. **Tweepy**: `Tweepy` is a very easy to use library that we will use to talk to Twitter streaming API.
 We will subscribe to a user's Twitter stream so as soon as user likes a tweet our application will be notified.
 3. **Newspaper**: [newspaper](https://github.com/codelucas/newspaper) is a great library to perform article extraction in Python.
 It makes use of popular Python libraries like `beautifulsoup4`, `lxml`, `nltk` to get the job done.

-By the end of this tutorial, you will have a simple yet working application to view articles based on your liked tweets that you wanted to read later.
-The following is a screenshot of the application.
-As you can see below, we extracted main image, summary text, and title from a url.
+By the end of this tutorial, you will have a simple yet working application to view articles that you wanted to read later.
+The following is the screenshot of our application.
+As you can see below, we extracted main image, summary text, and title from the url.

 ![](images/stories.jpg)